Bruce Middleton MA VetMB MRCVS (Partner)

 Also a Cambridge graduate, Alex joined the practice in 2006 after working for several years in and around Cambridge and Newmarket, along with spending a season in New Zealand.
 Alex is a dedicated equine vet and became a partner in 2010 and enjoys all aspects of sport horse veterinary medicine.
 During the summer Alex is extremely busy leading the clinic's embryo transfer programme but somehow still manages to play some polo.
 Alex is another rugby fan within the practice and also enjoys a variety of field sports.

 After graduating from Bristol, Rochelle has worked her way around the world, gaining experience and passport stamps!
 An internship in Canada was followed by a residency and Masters degree in Virginia, USA, both whilst working as a full time equine vet.
-The call of the Great White North brought her back to Canada after 3 years, where she worked as clinical faculty at the Western College of Vet Medicine, and combined clinical teaching with a busy sporthorse and racetrack practice.
+After three years she returned to Canada, where she worked as clinical faculty at the Western College of Vet Medicine, and combined clinical teaching with a busy sporthorse and racetrack practice.

-The next stop was New Zealand (via France for a snow season) where she has spent the past 5 years working for a general equine practice in the beautiful South Island, servicing racing, sporthorse and polo horses (and encountering many familiar faces from the UK polo scene!).
+The next stop was New Zealand where she spent five years working for a general equine practice in the beautiful South Island, servicing racing, sporthorse and polo horses (and encountering many familiar faces from the UK polo scene!).

 Rochelle is an FEI Veterinary Delegate and Permitted Treating Vet, and has been lucky enough to work at the Asian Games in Guangzhou, World Cup Series Showjumping in Beijing as well as Dressage at Hickstead and a number of New Zealand National Eventing championships.